NixOS/rfcs/rfcs/0062-content-addressed-paths.md

 [design]: #detailed-design

-When it comes to computing the output paths of a derivation, the current Nix model, known as the “input-addressd” model (also sometimes referred to as the “extensional” model) works (roughly) as follows:
+When it comes to computing the output paths of a derivation, the current Nix model, known as the “input-addressed” model (also sometimes referred to as the “extensional” model) works (roughly) as follows:

 - A Derivation is a data-structure that specifies how to build a package.